gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 The falling man feels no gravity.
 He is weightless.
-He drops his keys — they fall with him, hovering beside him.
+He drops his keys, they fall with him, hovering beside him.
 From his perspective, gravity has vanished.